TakumaKira/job_post_counts_scraper/README.md

 DB_NAME=your_db_name \
 SCRAPE_OPS_ENDPOINT=https://proxy.scrapeops.io/v1/ \
 SCRAPE_OPS_API_KEY=your-scrape-ops-api-key \
-poetry run python src/app.main.py
+poetry run python src/app/pkg/main.py
 ```

-For test run on your local terminal, you can omit `ENV` to `DB_NAME` to run this app with `dev.db`.
+For test run on your local terminal, you can omit from `ENV` to `DB_NAME` to run this app with `dev.db`.

 If you provide `no_request` arg at the last of the command, it prevents this function from sending a request to ScrapeOps.